“I feel trapped in my marriage but can’t leave because I don’t want to rock the boat. What do I do?”

 We live in a largely free country and you can, in fact, exit, right?

-You are trapped by your old emotional patterns.
+You are trapped by your old behavioral patterns.

 Usually, it’s a combination of:

-• Feeling like love must be earned through self-sacrifice
+Feeling like appreciation must be earned through self-sacrifice

-And often, you will have grown up in an environment where:
+And often, you will have adjusted to an environment where:

 So, of course, like humans do - you adapted.